thinkingtester/monday-morning-automation-guestbook/README.md

 4. cd to the repository

-5. Create a branch and switch to it with the command "git checkout -b <yournamehere>signature" (replacing <yournamehere> with your name)
+5. Create a branch and switch to it with the command "git checkout -b yournameheresignature" (replacing yournamehere with your name)

 6. Open the guestbook.txt file and add a new line with your name, your location, and the date (leave one blank line after the previous guest)

 7. Run "git add guestbook.txt" to stage the changes

-8. Run "git commit -m "Signing the guestbook"" to commit the changes
+8. Run 'git commit -m "Signing the guestbook"' to commit the changes

-9. Run "git push origin <yournamehere>signature" to push the changes to GitHub
+9. Run "git push origin yournameheresignature" to push the changes to GitHub (replacing yournamehere with your name)

 10. Go to GitHub and click on the "1 commit ahead" link